tttom/MacroMax/python/README.md

 Back reflections can be suppressed by e.g. linearly increasing the imaginary part of the permittivity with depth into a boundary with a thickness of a few wavelengths.

 ### Defining the source
-The coherent source is defined by as a spatially-variant current density.
+The coherent source is defined by as a spatially-variant free current density.
 Although the current density may be non-zero in all of space, it is more common to define a source at one of the edges of the volume, to model e.g. an incident laser beam;
 or even as a single voxel, to simulate a dipole emitter.